stenzek/duckstation/README.md

 ## Bindings for Qt frontend
 Your keyboard or game controller can be used to simulate a variety of PlayStation controllers.
 Controller input is supported through DInput, XInput, and SDL backends and can be changed through `Settings -> Controllers`.

 To bind your input device, go to `Settings -> Controllers`, and select the virtual controller you want to map.
-Automatic mapping handles the majority of ocntrollers.
+Automatic mapping handles the majority of controllers.
 However, if you need to manually bind a controller, click the box below the button/axis name, and press the key or button on your input device that you wish to bind to.

 ## SDL Game Controller Database
 DuckStation releases ship with a database of game controller mappings for the SDL controller backend, courtesy of https://github.com/mdqinc/SDL_GameControllerDB.
 The included `gamecontrollerdb.txt` file can be found in the `resources` subdirectory of the DuckStation program directory.